Secure Destruction is a cost effective, secure, and convenient way to manage mail with personal protected information.

 Participation offers mailers reduced costs associated with receiving, handling, and destroying RTS mail with Privacy Protected Information (PPI).
 USPS also benefits by reducing the amount of Return to Sender (RTS) mail that needs to be processed, transported, and delivered to mailers.

-Undeliverable Letter-size First-Class Mail requesting Secure Destruction is processed using Postal Automated Redirection System (PARS) software on our Combined Input-Output Sub-System (CIOSS) mail processing equipment.
-UAA First-Class Mail identified by PARS is labeled and isolated the CIOSS.
-The SD mail is then trayed and sent for individual piece verification by USPS employees.
+SD mail service is available today for both letter and flat-sized First-Class Mail labeled with an Intelligent Mail® barcode (IMbTM).
+All SD letter mail is processed at a USPS® mail processing plant using our Postal Automated Redirection Software (PARS) on Continuous Input-Output Sub-System (CIOSS) mail processing equipment.
+SD flat mail is processed using Flats Postal Automated Redirection Software (FPARS) on an Automated Flats Sorting Machine (AFSM100).
+Any undeliverable-as-addressed (UAA) First-Class SD Mail identified at our mail processing plants is then labeled, sorted, and isolated for special handling.
+The undeliverable SD mail is then trayed and sent for individual piece verification by USPS employees.
 Once verified, the mail is fed into an industrial cross-cut shredder at the USPS facility.
 The destroyed and shredded paper material is then recycled.

 Mailers that enroll in the program will receive Daily Electronic Notice of the mailpieces sorted for Secure Destruction, which is generated and provided to registered mailers through the USPS Electronic Product Fulfillment website.
 ACS notices are also generated and provided separately.
 The Secure Destruction Electronic Notification documentation will guide you through the Secure Destruction process, mailer requirements; data file formats, and sample data.